samamohamedd/IEEE-Tasks/README.md

-# Cat Tasks
+# IEEE Tasks
- my tasks as a team member of the student activity cat reloaded
+ my tasks as a team member of the student activity IEEE mansoura branch